 • If you are concerned about security – again, Alibaba Cloud may be your best choice.

-Alibaba Cloud is the #1 public cloud vendor in China with China’s largest cloud network, comprising seven data centers in Mainland China and more than 1,000 CDN nodes connected by a multi-line BGP backbone network and multiple Availability Zones in each region.
-More than one-third of China’s top 500 companies, among them energy giant Sinopec, automaker Geely, and telecoms company China Unicom, are Alibaba Cloud customers, as are numerous government agencies like China Customs as well as the 2022 Beijing Olympics.
+Alibaba Cloud is the #1 public cloud vendor in China with China's largest cloud network, comprising seven data centers in Mainland China and more than 1,000 CDN nodes connected by a multi-line BGP backbone network and multiple Availability Zones in each region.
+More than one-third of China's top 500 companies, among them energy giant Sinopec and automaker Geely, are Alibaba Cloud customers, as are numerous government agencies like China Customs as well as the 2022 Beijing Olympics.

-In addition to the deployment regions in China, Alibaba Cloud has two in the United States and one each in Hong Kong, Singapore, Sydney, Kuala Lumpur, Tokyo, Frankfurt and Dubai.
+In addition to the deployment regions in China, Alibaba Cloud has data centers in the United States, Singapore, Sydney, Kuala Lumpur, Tokyo, Frankfurt and Dubai.
 As part of a multi-cloud strategy, an organization may choose to host in Virginia with one cloud vendor and in Frankfurt with Alibaba Cloud.
 This would ensure vendor separation and regional separation and still provide local high-speed delivery to clients in both regions.

 Sister companies to Alibaba Cloud in the Alibaba group of companies can also help organizations set up and do business in China.
 The payments company Alipay , the logistics company Cainiao (which handled 812 million delivery orders in one day at the 2017 11-11 Global Shopping Festival) and the e-commerce company Tmall (which is also China’s largest third-party platform for brands and retailers), could all provide serious support to companies trading in the region.